andrew henderson menu

 Go Where You’re Treated Best

 At Nomad Capitalist, we understand the importance of achieving greater freedom and opportunity through a second citizenship.
+This was our motivation for launching the citizenship-by-descent plan, which is designed to help you obtain your Mexican citizenship quickly and efficiently.

 Our team of experts is here to guide you through every step of the process, from assessing your eligibility to gathering the necessary documentation and submitting your application.
+Contact us today to learn more and take the first step towards reclaiming your Mexican heritage and exploring the economic and financial rewards that come with it.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.